Call

 READ MORE

-Efficacy of Unfocused Medium-Intensity Extracorporeal Shock WAVE Therapy for Plantar Fasciitis
+Efficacy of Unfocused Medium-Intensity Extracorporeal Shock Wave Therapy for Plantar Fasciitis

 Extracorporeal shock wave therapy (ESWT) is a promising treatment for plantar fasciitis (PF), however, treatment results have varied due to inconsistencies among types of shock wave treatment…